GrokSoft/RESTExample/README.md

-# Bill Gray's Back-End & Front-End REST Example
+# Bill Gray's Back-End & Front-End REST Examples

 _Note: The Back-End & Front-End do not work together, they are separate apps._